nathanic/dotfiles/README.markdown

 This is how Nathan replicates his environment to all the machines he works on.
 Feel free to steal anything useful.

+The idea is to put everything valuable in `~/dotfiles`, but symlink stuff wherever it would normally be.
+A helper script sets up the links.

 ## Quick Install

     git clone git://github.com/nathanic/dotfiles.git
     cd dotfiles
     ./setup_links

-The idea is to put everything valuable in ~/dotfiles, but symlink them from ~/.
-A helper script will take care of making the symlinks.

 ## Subdirectory Organization